 This island does host the southern-most colony of ATLANTIC PUFFINS in the WEST ATLANTIC.
-It also has the major regional colony of RAZORBILLS and a small but growing colony of COMMON MURRES.
+It also has the major regional colony of RAZORBILLS and a growing colony of COMMON MURRES.

 In addition to the ALCID SPECIES, it is the breeding home for some 200+ COMMON EIDERS, several hundred LEACHES STORM PETRELS, a few dozen SPOTTED SANDPIPERS and a few hundred SAVANNAH SPARROWS.

 Until recently, the largest regional colony of ARCTIC TERNS (5500) & COMMON TERNS (2500) was here.
 However, the Terns began to suffer breeding failure in 2004.
 The possibility of recovery is still an open question, but helped by some human intervention, the colony has started to rebuild after nearly a decade of total breeding failure.

 A handful of Arctic Terns fledged in 2014 (perhaps only about 15).

-In 2015 there was a good season: not stellar but better than expected with a ten fold increase in successsful fledging.
+In 2015 there was a good season: not stellar but much better than expected with a ten fold increase in successsful fledging.